kalil0321/starter/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Project Structure

+This repository contains two different implementations:

+### Main Branch (Current)

+The main branch includes a complete authentication system with Supabase integration featuring:

+-   Landing page with authentication buttons
+-   User registration and login functionality
+-   Password reset capabilities
+-   Protected routes and session management
+-   Supabase Auth integration via their component registry

+### Simple Branch

+For those who prefer a minimal setup, the `simple` branch will be available with:

+-   Basic Next.js functionality only
+-   No authentication features
+-   Simplified landing page
+-   Perfect for learning or building upon

+Choose the branch that best fits your project needs!

 ## Learn More

 To learn more about Next.js, take a look at the following resources:

 -   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 -   [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!